Output Feedback Consensus for Networked Heterogeneous Nonlinear Negative-Imaginary Systems with Free Body Motion: OUTPUT FEEDBACK CONSENSUS

 where $\epsilon_{min}=min\{\epsilon_1,\epsilon_2,\cdots,\epsilon_l\}$.
 Hence, the system $\mathcal{H}_c$ satisfies the definition of a nonlinear OSNI system and $\epsilon_{min}$ quantifies a level of output strictness of the system.
 This completes the proof. \end{IEEEproof}

 Now consider the closed-loop positive feedback interconnection of the networked plants shown in Fig.~\ref{fig:networked_plants} and the networked controllers shown in Fig.~\ref{fig:H_c1_hetero}, which is depicted in Fig.~\ref{fig:closed_network}.
 In this paper, robust output consensus of heterogeneous nonlinear NI plants is achieved by constructing a control system with the block diagram shown in Fig.~\ref{fig:closed_network} and choosing suitable controllers that satisfy certain conditions.
-The control framework in Fig.~\ref{fig:closed_network} is very similar to the framework used in \cite{shi2020robustb}.
-The connections between the plants and controllers can be best visualised using the undirected graph, as shown in the example in Fig.~\ref{fig:5_nodes}.

-The nodes $p_i$ ($i=1,\cdots,5$ in this example) represent the heterogeneous nonlinear NI plants, while the heterogeneous nonlinear OSNI controllers $c_k$ ($k=1,\cdots,5$ in this example) correspond to the edges.
-Given any directed graph corresponding to the graph in Fig.~\ref{fig:5_nodes} with the incidence matrix $\mathcal Q$, each edge will have a direction.
-Also, each edge corresponds to a controller and two plants.
-The corresponding connection between the plants and the controller is as shown in Fig.~\ref{fig:Edge_connection}.
-The controller takes the difference between the outputs of the plants as its input and feeds back its output to the plants with a positive or negative sign corresponding to the edge direction.
-Each plant takes the sum of all the outputs of the controllers connected to it as its input with corresponding signs.
+Detailed description of the control framework in Fig.~\ref{fig:closed_network} can be found in \cite{shi2020robustb}, which uses a similar control framework.